jamesjordanmarketing/categ-module/pmc/context-ai/pmct/04-data-gathering_v3-unstructured.md

 ii.
 If an attribute has a low usefulness value or knowledge impact, don't collect that information.
 This product does not need PHD level document attribution.
 This is for business owners who are most concerned with speed and "good enough to do the job" quality.

-6. Read `C:\Users\james\Master\BrightHub\brun\categ-module\pmc\product\_mapping\fr-maps\04-bmo-FR-wireframes-output-E03-gather-module_v2.md` again carefully and think about how best to elegantly both present and collect the correct information about each chunk/segment/chapter.
+6. Read `C:\Users\james\Master\BrightHub\BRun\categ-module\pmc\context-ai\pmct\04-data-gathering_v2.md` again carefully and think about how best to elegantly both present and collect the correct attributes and context about each chunk/segment/chapter.
 Make the information requests relevant, interesting and intuitive for the business owner.
-Map to LoRA needs as appropriate.
+Create a LoRA attributes mapping rosetta stone as appropriate.
 Don't ask for the client to think.
 Where possible you have already created the correct information using our AI engine.
 You are mainly just asking for approval with in place editing if needed.

+Then read an example Figma Wireframe prompt here `C:\Users\james\Master\BrightHub\brun\categ-module\pmc\product\_mapping\fr-maps\04-bmo-FR-wireframes-output-E03-gather-module_v2.md`

+Your task in this prompt is to create a Figma Wireframe prompt that matches the format, structure, content conventions, and sections of `C:\Users\james\Master\BrightHub\brun\categ-module\pmc\product\_mapping\fr-maps\04-bmo-FR-wireframes-output-E03-gather-module_v2.md`

+while building a wireframe prompt for the specification that I describe above in this document.

+Put the new Figma wireframe prompt here:
+`C:\Users\james\Master\BrightHub\brun\categ-module\pmc\product\_mapping\fr-maps\04-bmo-FR-wireframes-output-E03-gather-module_v3.md`